mq-cah/ANZPHN/_pages/network.md

 **Joanne Graves, Senior Research Librarian**<br />
 : **Contact** <Joanne.Graves@aucklandcouncil.govt.nz>

+**Dr Kate Gregory, State Library Battye Historian**<br />
+: Kate Gregory is the Battye Historian at the [State Library of Western Australia](https://www.slwa.wa.gov.au/).
+She has worked as an Historian with the National Trust of Australia (WA), as well as Curator at Claremont Museum.
+She has a PhD in Art History from the University of Melbourne and has served as a Trustee of the Western Australian Museum from 2012 - 2018.
+Her book [From the Barracks to the Burrup: the National Trust in Western Australia](https://catalogue.nla.gov.au/Record/4586584) (University of New South Wales Press, 2010) co-authored with Andrea Witcomb, was shortlisted for the Western Australian Premier’s Book Awards.

 **Professor Paula Hamilton**<br />
 : Paula Hamilton is Adjunct Professor of History at the University of Technology, Sydney.
 She was involved in setting up and teaching in the public history program there from 1989 and was founding co-director of the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) and co-editor of [Public History Review journal](https://epress.lib.uts.edu.au/journals/index.php/phrj).
 She is also an adjuct professor at Macquarie University.
 She has worked in a range of historical projects with community groups, museums, heritage agencies and trade unions over thirty years.
 She has also published widely in oral history and memory studies.
 Her most recent books are [Making Histories](https://www.degruyter.com/document/doi/10.1515/9783110636352/html) (edited with Paul Ashton & Tanya Evans) de Gruyter publishers, Germany (new series in Public History edited by Mike Frisch and Indira Chowdhury) 2020; [Migration Memories: Oral History and Heritage in Australia](https://www.palgrave.com/gp/book/9783030177508) (edited with Kate Darian-Smith) Palgrave Memory Studies series, London 2019; [The Oxford Handbook of Public History](https://www.oxfordhandbooks.com/view/10.1093/oxfordhb/9780199766024.001.0001/oxfordhb-9780199766024) (edited with James Gardner) Oxford University Press, New York, 2018
 : **Contact** <paula.hamilton@uts.edu.au>